 Many gardeners hesitate to harvest from their herbs, worried that it will slow the growth of their plants.
-Best for most herbs, the opposite is true.
+But for most herbs, the opposite is true.
 The more you harvest, the more you get.
 Don't be shy about using your homegrown herbs.

 Once the plants are growing well in early to midsummer, harvest regularly by pinching or snipping stems and branches.
 Harvest no more than one-third of the plant at any one time, unless it's the end of the season and you wish to dry or freeze the entire harvest.